stratapp-ai/stratapp-ai.github.io/_blog/what-s-really-going-on-in-my-company.md

 I know that tinkering at the edges won’t work.
 I have decided to fundamentally rethink how I run this company.

-## No More Annual Planning
+## No more offsite annual planning

 First, I’m going to stop doing the big offsite “annual planning” workshops, which in the end only motivate a subset of those lucky enough to attend.
-Every year we come away with a slide deck that most folks subsequently ignore or don’t understand.
+Every year we come away from those offsites with a slide deck that most folks subsequently ignore or don’t understand.

 Instead, this year I am going to make strategy and execution alive and interactive.
 I want us to constantly apply what we are learning each week, rather than view strategy as a static document.
 To do that I am going to give every employee #stratapp, the world’s first org-wide strategy execution app.